JasonXB/payment-app-assignment/README.md

 Fix highlights on drop down menus
-Make the 3 rectangles up top actually have dynamic values (use React context) Make all shadow-lg and shadow-md 's match (After you put the site together)
+Make the 3 rectangles up top actually have dynamic values (use React context) Make all shadow-lg and shadow-md 's match (After you put the site together) Add number of ending payouts (use dynamic value)